Turn Your Well Water Into Swell Water with Culligan Water

 By eliminating excess calcium and magnesium from water, softeners can boost the efficiency of your water-using appliances and help you save on cleaning supplies.
 Not only are you likely to see cleaner dishes and coffee pots, but your whole family could see less-irritated, more-hydrated skin and hair as well.

 How do they work?
 Water softeners use salt to modify the properties of water.
-(If you live in a brine-restricted area, you can explore salt-free alternatives.)
+(If you live in a brine-restricted area, you can explore salt-free water softening alternatives.)
 In contrast, water filtration systems—whether whole-house systems or smaller products that filter products at the point of use—can use any of several methods to make water cleaner and safer depending on the contaminants being filtered.

 While water softeners target issues like spots on dishes and buildup on appliances, water filters aim to supply better-tasting, cleaner water by removing a wider array of contaminants.
 These can include: